ypaulsussman/yblog/content/other_peoples_lines.md

 The desire of the man is for the woman, but the desire of the woman is for the desire of the man. -Madame de Stael, writer (1766-1817)

-The surest way to corrupt a youth is to instruct him to hold in higher esteem those who think alike than those who think differently. –Friedrich Nietzsche, philosopher (1844-1900)
+The surest way to corrupt a youth is to instruct him to hold in higher esteem those who think alike than those who think differently. -Friedrich Nietzsche, philosopher (1844-1900)

-It is kindness immediately to refuse what you intend to deny. –Publilius Syrus, writer (c.
+It is kindness immediately to refuse what you intend to deny. -Publilius Syrus, writer (c.
 1st century BCE)

 If they can get you asking the wrong questions, they don't have to worry about the answers. -Thomas Pynchon, writer (1937- )